 “I thought I was being responsible when I asked my doctor for antibiotics to take abroad with me ‘in case I got another UTI’.
 That optimism is almost laughable now.”

-I armed myself with water, demanded an aisle seat, and proceeded to drink water nonstop.
+I armed myself with water, requested an aisle seat, and proceeded to drink fluids nonstop.
 I was using the bathroom every 20 minutes, like clockwork, and by the time I landed for my stopover in Hong Kong 13 hours later, I really thought I was on top of it.

 How wrong I was.
 I boarded my flight for Sydney, and over the next 10 hours descended into fevers, chills, shakes and a little delirium.